-In other words, the real challenge lies in establishing routines and methods for cost accounting.
-Which can even be the primary task of the accounting department in some industries.
+In other words, the real contracting challenge lies in establishing routines and methods for cost accounting, which can even be the primary task of the accounting department in some industries.
 Remember what we mentioned above about having the right resources?

 Other challenges of contract management

 Many, if not all, of the contract management issues and challenges we’ve highlighted here can be tackled using digital solutions.
 Acquiring a modern contract management platform is a good first step towards increasing overall efficiency since they’re designed to counter the inefficiencies of traditional procedures.

 With that said, it’s important to remember that people, processes and technology make up three equally important pillars of successful contract management.
 No contract management platform can compensate for a lack of good people and processes, and vice versa.